ElraziCanada/Quran49LangSrch/README.md

 SOAP API WSDL-method:

 I have developed a web service languages, specification (WSDL), which you can use to call it for any purpose, including Facebook.
-Here are sample HTML pages that provide access to the web service in 49 languages.
-Searching by Text/Verse-no method using 49-languages.
+Here are sample HTML pages that provide access WSDLS.
+The WSDLS can be called by Java, .NET-C# or PYTHON which enable you to search QURAN-BY-49-Languages by text or verse no. including translation in English or IBN-Manzour.

 WSDL: